Monitoring and operations¶

 nginx.ingress.kubernetes.io/auth-secret: basic-auth-secret-name

-authenticate users.
-The secret should be created in the same namespace as the
+authentication.
+Create the secret in the same namespace as the Prometheus

 kube_prometheus_stack_helm_values: